Uncategorised / Jul 23, 2018

 Did you know that in May of 1970, Lau v.
 Nichols helped establish a memorandum essentially requiring school districts to provide services to help all students participate in their education?

 Technically it’s the district’s duty to help the students be part of the community of learners— so don’t feel like you have to do this all on your own!
-School districts should have resources for teachers to use when having conversations, sending notes home, holding parent-teacher conferences, or simple day-to-day contact.
+School districts should have resources for teachers to use when having conversations, sending notes home, holding Family-teacher conferences, or simple day-to-day contact.

 You might have to dig to find these resources, but in my district, we can request a translator to attend meetings or conferences, and we also have a language line that lets teachers have conference calls with the parents and a translator.